AdobeDocs/experience-manager-65.en/help/sites-developing/experience-fragments.md

 >[!NOTE]
 >
 >Links always reference the publish instance.
-They are intended to be consumed by third parties, so the link will always be called from the publish instance, not the author.
+They are consumed by third parties, so the link is always called from the Publish instance, not the Author instance.
 >
 >For further information see [Externalizing URLs](/help/sites-developing/externalizer.md).